yakkobr/Generate-Certs/README.md

 - The **SUBJECT ALTERNATIVE NAME** is usually an alternate name, or an IP address.
 	- **Generate-Certs** supports the detection of IP addresses in the SAN field.
 - Certificates expire **3650 days** after day of certificate generation.
 - Files are created in the **SSL_Certs_Out** subdirectory from whatever directory you're in when running **Generate-Certs**.
-It will tell you the path once you start the program.
+The full path will be displayed upon starting the program.

 ## Install